 Instructor-initiated withdrawals are made when an instructor withdraws a student from a class with a grade of "W" or "E" in cases of disruptive behavior.

 Registration deadlines determine the last day you are able to add, drop or withdraw from classes.
 Each class has its own set of registration deadlines which are based on the length of the class as well as the session in which the class is held.
-The drop/add/withdrawal deadlines listed on the Academic Calendar apply to classes scheduled in the regular A/B/C sessions.
-If your class does not follow the A/B/C session timelines, the drop/add/withdrawal deadlines are prorated.
+The individual add, drop and withdrawal deadlines drop/add/withdrawal or add deadlines listed on the Academic Calendar apply to classes scheduled in the regular A/B/C sessions.
+If your class does not follow the A/B/C session timelines, the individual add, drop and withdrawal deadlines drop/add/withdrawal or add deadlines are prorated.
 The best way to determine the registration deadlines for a class you are registered for is to sign in to My ASU and click on the calendar icon next to the class in the My Classes box.
 To determine the registration deadlines for a class you have not yet registered for, use the online Class Search and Course Catalog to search for the class and click on the Dates column in the search results.

 This is the last day to request a withdrawal from a class while staying enrolled in other classes in the same session.
 A withdrawal from a class after this date is only available as part of a complete session withdrawal (see below).